 “There was so much pain that … every time I stood up, I would break into a sweat,” he told ABC News.

-At the time he was diagnosed, treatments weren’t as advanced as they are today.
-He found an alternative treatment that relieved his symptoms and reduce his pain.
+At the time that Coburn was diagnosed, treatments weren’t as advanced as they are today.
+He found a alternative treatment that helped manage his symptoms and reduce his pain.

 “It is so important to go see a rheumatologist so you can get the right treatment,” Turturro says.
 “It can be frustrating to not know why you’re feeling so bad.”

 O’Neal went on to act in several other big movies, including“The Bad News Bears.”
-Her adult years were more tabloid fodder than television success, as the child star battled addiction and fought publicly with her father and her ex-husband, John McEnroe.
+Her adult years were more tabloid fodder than television success, as the child star dealt with addiction and fought publicly with her father and her ex-husband, John McEnroe.